djbrieck/brieckspro/content/posts/futureInternetCompensation.md

 ### Brave Basic Attention Token

-Value for value for the web, well almost.
-The [Brave Rewards](https://brave.com/brave-rewards/) program is a very interesting concept.
+Value for value, for the web, well almost.
+The [Brave Rewards](https://brave.com/brave-rewards/) program is an interesting implementation.
 I am going to specifically references the implementations of Tipping and Auto Contribute, since the earning money or credits from looking at advertisements is really not the way I want things to go.
 The attention grabbing notifications on Brave had to be turned off, simply less than ideal.

 ### Tipping with Brave rewards
 This really make a lot of sense, and allows you to set up  a one time tip or set up a recurring monthly tip of your choosing.
 Downside is that there is a 0.25 BAT minimum tip.